prn0117/Audio-Library-System/README.md

-# event-management
+# Audio Library System
-A small event management program that enables user to create, manage, delete events using various event classes.
+A small Audio Library program that enables user to create, manage, delete audio objects using various playable audio classes like Podcasts, Songs and Playlists.
-Follows Object Oriented software design patterns in Java.
+Follows Object Oriented software design patterns and Unit tests in Java.